hermeznetwork/docs/docs/developers/coordinator.md

 ```shell
 ./dist/heznode run --mode sync --cfg cmd/heznode/cfg.testnet.sync.toml
 ```
+7. Kill and relaunch Price Updater service in testnet Follow [instructions](../developers/price-updater.md) to set up the Price Updater service.

 Once the Hermez node is launched, the API can be queried at the location specified in the configuration file in `API.Address` section, as well as at https://api.testnet.hermez.io/v1/ serviced by the Boot Coordinator node.